 Since Billy Mitchell's epochal achievement of 874,300 points on August 13, 1982, the Donkey Kong world record has undergone a winding and controversial journey.

 Six men have reigned as champion—Billy Mitchell, Tim Sczerby, Steve Wiebe, Hank Chien, Robbie Lakeman, and Wes Copeland—with much back-and-forth between each (except for Sczerby, who is the only of the six to break the record just once).

 Though Mitchell's original record held for just over 18 years, the 2000s proved to be an active decade for Donkey Kong world records, with six undisputed change-overs (along with four intervening scores submitted by Steve Wiebe that were ultimately unverified or "de-verified" due to issues that will be summarized below).

 But the "King of Kong era" was just the beginning.
-The 2010s have, so far, moved at an even more chaotic pace, with the record inching higher an unprecedented fifteen times between 2010 and 2016.
+The 2010s have moved at a far more chaotic pace, with the record inching higher an unprecedented seventeen times between 2010 and 2016.

 The following table shows all of the world record-setting scores, whether or not (ultimately) verified and approved by Twin Galaxies.